Center-of-Imaging-Biomarker-Development/chp_seg/README.md

 See Installation instructions for detailed instructions on how to install all the dependencies.
 See How to use Chp_Seg for detailed instructions on how to use Chp_Seg.

+If you use this software please cite the [[associated publication]](https://fluidsbarrierscns.biomedcentral.com/articles/10.1186/s12987-024-00525-9): Eisma, Jarrod J., et al. "Deep learning segmentation of the choroid plexus from structural magnetic resonance imaging (MRI): validation and normative ranges across the adult lifespan."
+Fluids and Barriers of the CNS 21.1 (2024): 1-13.

 # Installation instructions